SpocWiki/xLarge.public/ReadMe.md

 that can be checked out in place of the previous Folder.
 This guarantees that any Links will still work after this Refactoring.

-### xLarge Module
+### xLarge.public Module
-An important one is the 'xLarge' (eXtra large) Module, dedicated to store 'Attachments', i.e. large, binary Files.
-When mounted directly in Obsidian, this Folder should be marked as the Destination for Attachments.
+An important one is the 'xLarge.public' (eXtra large) Module, dedicated to store 'Attachments', i.e. large, binary Files.
+When mounted directly in Obsidian, this Folder can be marked as the Destination for Attachments, but you may choose your own Folder for that to prevent accidentally pushing private Attachments.
 The name was chosen deliberately to place it at the end of the Folder List

-### GIT SubModules
+### No GIT SubModules
 SubModules were seriously considered, but proved to create friction and conflicts in a highly distributed System of Wiki-Repositories.
 Additionally, there are no strict compatibility requirements needed as for e.g. Source Code.

 SubModules offer the Benefit of including all required Modules optionally,